MiguelSuchodolak/EnGlobeProject/README.md

 2. Click on the Extensions button on the left sidebar or press `Ctrl+Shift+X` to open the Extensions pane.
 3. Search for "GitHub".
 4. Click on the Install button next to "GitHub".

+####To compile, upload, and run the project on your ESP32, follow these steps:

+1. Open the main project file in PlatformIO.
+2. Click on the checkmark icon in the lower toolbar to compile the code.
+Ensure there are no errors reported in the console.
+3. Connect your ESP32 to your computer via USB.
+4. Click on the right arrow icon in the lower toolbar to upload the code to your ESP32.
+5. Open the Serial Monitor

 ## Code Structure